hermnchn/blog/README.md

 - 💞️ I’m looking to collaborate on web app to mobile app transition.
 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Currently, seems like I learning new thing or at least gaining a better understanding working thru the AI api project.
 Might go back to the other react project I did and see if I gain some more insights.
 Meanwhile, I realize working on smaller to medium size projects keep my motivation going strong.
-Past few days felt much better.
-Manage to do some coding.
-Spending more time reading documentation.
-Another day lost to running errands (and there goes another one).
+Doing my best not to mentally stress myself out for not coding long enough.
+Health first and foremost before coding.
 Researching and sorting out a bunch of coding resources.
 Taking a bit longer than I anticipated.

 Project: Finish up 20 project course before heading back to main project.
 Take what I learn and apply it.